Stop Sign Cameras

 The Bettendorf School District reported that no requests were filed during the six months, while the city of Moline reported 136 requests.
 The city of Davenport had 12 requests for documents, while the city of Bettendorf had four.
 The Davenport School District reported three requests — all by the Times — while the Rock Island-Milan School District tallied eight.

-The reason Moline had so many is because the city requires people seeking a police report to file a public records request.
+The reason Moline had so many is that the city requires people seeking a police report to file a public records request.
 All but 17 of Moline’s FOIAs were for such reports.

 “Many of ours are from law firms seeking the names of people who were in accidents so they can solicit them,” said Maureen Riggs, deputy city attorney for Moline.
 Many of the police report requests also came from insurance companies.